Steiner Distance in Product Networks

 Perhaps the most famous Steiner type problem is the Steiner tree problem.
 The original Steiner tree problem was stated for the Euclidean plane: Given a set of points on the plane, the goal is to connect these points, and possibly additional points, by line segments between some pairs of these points such that the total length of these line segments is minimized.
 The graph theoretical version~\cite{Hakimi,Levi} is as follows: Given a graph and a set of vertices $S$, find a connected subgraph with minimum number of edges that contains $S$.
 This is, in general, an NP-hard problem \cite{HwangRW}.
 There is also a corresponding weighted version.
 Obviously, this has applications in computer science and electrical engineering.
-For example, a graph can be a computer network with vertices being computers and edges being links between them, or it can be the underlying graph topology of a supercomputer such as the IBM Blue Gene.
+For example, a graph can be a computer network with vertices being computers and edges being links between them.
 Here the Steiner tree problem is to find a subnetwork containing these computers with the least number of links.
 We can replace processors by electrical stations for applications in electrical networks.